 Q+A: Tinsel & Twine

 Liz Castelli, Adette Contreras, and Erica Taylor comprise the powerhouse trio behind DUMBO-based event planning and design firm Tinsel & Twine.
 Close friends since meeting in a capella choir at George Washington University, they all moved to New York City individually to pursue separate careers.
 One wedding and several happy hours later, an idea was born to bring their talents back together.
-Here, DUMBO BID intern Caroline Reichert chats with these incredible ladies one morning to discuss everything that is Tinsel & Twine.
+We sat down with these incredible ladies to discuss everything that is Tinsel & Twine.

-Tell me the story behind Tinsel & Twine.
+Tell us the story behind Tinsel & Twine!

 What sets you apart from other event design firms?